Core Concepts - Entity Enricher Documentation

 PreserveFields to pass through unchanged from your input

-2. The LLM: Queryable Human Knowledge
+2. The LLM: Queryable Knowledge, Multimodal Reader

 Large Language Models represent a new kind of knowledge base.
 Unlike traditional databases that return exact matches on stored records, LLMs understand context, reason about incomplete data, and generalize from patterns.
+And they are no longer text-only: vision-capable models read images and scanned pages, PDF-capable models ingest whole documents, and audio-capable models listen to recordings.

 Entity Enricher treats multiple LLMs as different knowledge perspectives.
 Each provider brings its own strengths — Claude excels at nuanced reasoning, GPT-4 has broad knowledge, Gemini offers multilingual depth, and local Ollama models keep your data private.